TYPO3-Console/TYPO3-Console/Documentation/CommandReference/Index.rst

 ``extension:deactivate``
 ************************

-**Deactivate extension(s)**
+**Deactivate extension(s).**

-Deactivates one or more extensions by key
+Deactivates one or more extensions by key.

-The extension files must be present in one of the recognised extension folder paths in TYPO3.
+Marks extensions as inactive in the system and clears caches for every deactivated extension.

 Arguments
 ^^^^^^^^^

 ``--extension-keys``
-  Array of extension keys to deactivate, on CLI specified as a list of CSV values
+  Extension keys to deactivate.
+Separate multiple extension keys with comma.